Special Licenses in TexasPage Overview

 - Own a certificate proving that you're either enrolled in or have successfully completed a course in school bus safety education.

-A CDL is not required if the shuttle van or bus you're operating is designed for 15 passengers or less.
+A CDL is not required if the shuttle van or bus you're operating is designed for less than the commercial vehicle passenger ratings.
+Some shuttle vehicles may require a CDL.

-Taxi license requirements vary with each town and city.
+Taxi license requirements vary with each town and city in Texas.
 Check with your municipal government.
-Usually a city or town clerk handles the licensing.
-But in some districts, local police departments oversee the processing.
+Usually a city or town clerk handles the licensing, but in some districts, local police departments oversee the processing.
+You may need to:

 There is no statewide chauffeur license code to follow.
-Like taxis, chauffeur driver licenses vary with each district.
-Some may not require a special license,whereas other districts, such as Houston, mandate strict requirements.
-Check with your local government.
+Like taxis, chauffeur driver's licenses vary with each district.
+Some may not require a special license, whereas other districts, such as Houston, mandate strict requirements.
+Check with your local TX government for more information.

 All-Terrain Vehicles (ATV)